tcmacdonald/intro-to-javascript/data/class-two.md

       var item = items[i];
     }

+Or by class name...

+    document.getElementsByClassName('peanut');

 ---

 ## Methods

-* Methods are functions that are associated with an object
+* Methods are functions associated with an object
-* They affect or return a value for a specific object
 * Used with dot notation

 Previously seen example: